swayf/grako/README.rst

 * Semantic actions, like AST creation or transformation, *do not*  belong in the grammar.
 Semantic actions in the grammar create yet another programming language to deal with when doing parsing and translation: the source language, the grammar language, the semantics language, the generated parser language, and translation's target language.

-* It is easy to recruit help on the base programming language (Python_), but, as the grammar language becomes more complex, it becomes increasingly find who can maintain a grammar. **Grako** grammars are in the spirit of a *Translators and Interpreters 101* course.
-If it's hard to explain to an university student, it is probably too complicated.

 * Pre-processing (like handling includes, fixed column formats, or Python_'s structure through indentation) belong in well-designed program code, and not in the grammar.

+* It is easy to recruit help on the base programming language (Python_), but, as the grammar language becomes more complex, it becomes increasingly difficult to find who can maintain a grammar. **Grako** grammars are in the spirit of a *Translators and Interpreters 101* course (if something's hard to explain to an university student, it's probably too complicated).

 * Generated parsers should be humanly readable and debuggable.
-Looking at the generated source is sometimes the only way to find problems in a grammar, semantic actions, or in the parser generator.
+Looking at the generated source is sometimes the only way to find problems in a grammar, the semantic actions, or in the parser generator itself.

 * Python_ is a great language for working in language parsing and translation.